lemoncheesecake/lemoncheesecake/README.md

 ```

 The code above declares:

 - a testsuite whose id is `my_first_testsuite` (the suite's id and description can be set through the `id` and `description` attributes of the testsuite class, otherwise they will be set to the class name)
 - a test whose id `some_test` and description is `Some test`

-All lemoncheesecake functions and classes used in test modules can be safely through a wild import of the lemoncheesecake package (like in the example above).
+All lemoncheesecake functions and classes used in test modules can be imported safely through a wild import of the `lemoncheesecake` package (like in the example above).

-## The checkers
+## Checkers

-lemoncheesecake comes with a wide variety of checkers that allow you to check if values fullfill given conditions, examples:
+lemoncheesecake comes with a wide variety of checkers that allow you to check if values fulfill given conditions, examples:
 ```python
 @test("Some test")
 def some_test(self):